 Are you interested in teeth straightening but reluctant to go down the road of getting metal braces with brackets and wires?
 You’re in luck because with Invisalign’s clear aligner trays, you have the perfect alternative with the modern revolution of virtually invisible orthodontics.
 This advanced tooth-straightening method helps fix bite problems as well as the appearance of crowded or widely spaced teeth.
 Invisalign is an attractive option for many teens and adults because you’ll be able to remove the aligners to clean your teeth and eat.
 The trays are comfortable, smooth, and minimal interference with your daily life.
 Most people won’t even be able to tell you’re wearing Invisalign trays!

 Looking to straighten your teeth on the Upper East Side or the Upper West Side?
-Contact NY Center for Esthetic & Laser Dentistry to book an appointment by calling (212) 371-1414.
+Contact NY Center for Aesthetic and Laser Dentistry - Invisalign and Sleep Apnea Dentist to book an appointment by calling (212) 371-1414.